Snake Pass Review

 Snake Pass

 Sumo Digital has done a highly commendable job translating how to move around like a snake using a controller.
 Instead of only moving forward, you must weave back and forth, like a snake would.
-They could have automated this process but having the freedom to control exactly how fast you are moving is the key in given the illusion of direct control of a snake.
-Once you master serpentining across the vertically themed areas, you can use the built up momentum to take you to new heights.
-Literally.
-As you don’t have to deal with pestering enemies or time management, you are free to take you time and carefully make your way up enlarged pieces of bamboo to get where you need to do.
-To help you accomplish this task, you’ll want to coil your body around the bamboo, tilting your head upwards to gain altitude.
-Holding down the grip button will cement your current position, allowing you to access the current situation and prepare yourself for where you need to go.
-I’ve found that feathering the grip button produces the best results, allowing you to carefully climb any obstacle in the game at a decent pace.
-Of course, the tail half of the game throws, even more, hazards in your direction, including lava and spikes.
+They could have automated this process, but having the freedom to control exactly how fast you are moving is key in giving the illusion of direct control of a snake.
+Once you master serpentining across the vertically themed areas, you can use the built-up momentum to take you to new heights—literally.
+As you don't have to deal with pestering enemies or time management, you are free to take your time and carefully make your way up enlarged pieces of bamboo to get where you need to go.
+To help you accomplish this task, you'll want to coil your body around the bamboo, tilting your head upwards to gain altitude.
+Holding down the grip button will cement your current position, allowing you to assess the current situation and prepare yourself for where you need to go.
+I've found that feathering the grip button produces the best results, allowing you to carefully climb any obstacle in the game at a decent pace.
+Of course, the tail half of the game throws even more hazards in your direction, including lava and spikes.

 Simply Put